NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ## Integrate with scRNA-seq data

-In this section we will compare the scATAC-seq data to scRNA-seq data from a similar starting material (although not from exatcly the same cells).
+In this section, we will compare the scATAC-seq data to scRNA-seq data from a similar starting material (although not from exatcly the same cells).
 Since it is easier to figure out which cell types clusters correspond to in scRNA-seq data, we will then use the scRNA-seq data to annotate the clusters in the scATAC-seq data.
-(Note that if you have multiomics data, with RNA-seq and ATAC-seq from the same cells, you don't need to take the extra detour to gene activity scores, but can use instead your RNA-seq data to annotate cell types.)
+(Note that if you have multi-omics data, with RNA-seq and ATAC-seq from the same cells, you don't need to take the extra detour to gene activity scores, but can use instead your RNA-seq data to annotate cell types.)

 ### Gene activity matrix